ahmadalnujaidi/DSA_Java/README.md

 ## 📂 Folder Structure

-DSA_JAVA
+/DSA_JAVA
+│
+├── notes/
-├── notes/ ... notes on how algorithms work and visuals.
+│   └── notes on how algorithms work, and visuals
-└── algorithms/ implementations and executions of algorithms.
+└── algorithms/
+    ├── .java files, running, and executing numerous algorithms

 ---